- Englischer Studiengang

 This course of study is taught in English.

 The English Master‘s program Agrobiotechnology is offered by the faculty 09 Agricultural Sciences, Nutritional Sciences, and Environmental Management.
 Biotechnology has produced a new and leading technology that is helping determine the direction of global economic developments and international competitiveness.
-There has been rapid progress in the sector of biotechnology, caused mainly by the results of genome research and, more recently, by rapid developments in cell biology (cell factories).
-Growth in these areas is predicted to accelerate further.
+There has been rapid progress in the sector of biotechnology, caused mainly by the results of genome research and, more recently, by rapid developments in cell biology (cell factories) and technological progresses.
+It can be assumed that growth in these areas is predicted to accelerate further.
 It is crucial for our future that the energies resulting from the knowledge explosion taking place in these fundamental domains be harnessed to the development of technologies useful to society at large.

 One important educational goal is to teach students practical methods and expertise on a broad scientific basis.
 Of critical importance in fulfilling this aim are the following factors:

 - the solving of problems in current farming practice

 - the acquisition of international expertise and the fostering of creativity and a willingness to innovate

 - alertness to the need for identifying and assessing the effects of technological processes.

 The study program is organized in modules.
 Each module comprises four semester hours per week and is completed with a final examination as given in the module description.
 The final grade of the study program is calculated from the achieved module grades.